Tentpole-Events/Glossary/contributing.md

 # Contributing to the Tentpole Business Glossary

-The Tentpole Business Glossary is an initiative to develop consistent ...
+The Tentpole Business Glossary is an initiative to develop consistent event industry terms and definitions.

 The initiative requires input and feedback from a variety of individuals both inside and outside of Tentpole.